Cognitive Psychology and Emotions in User Interface Design

 • be aware of the expectations and patterns that the users may be looking for on your site, especially those related directly to the product that the page is about.

 When it comes to cognitive load, the best option is to just keep your visual design simple.
-Don’t expect too much from the user as he may very likely leave your site and not come back.
+Don’t expect too much from the user as they may very likely leave your site and not come back.

 Gestalt principles of perception